hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/epistles_first_series/316_081_jagmohanlal.md

 . . .
 Leave words when you start for Bombay to somebody to take care of three Sannyasins I am sending to Jaipur.
 Give them food and good lodging.
 They will be there till I come.
 They are fellows — innocent, not learned.
-They belong to me, and one is my Gurubhâi (brother-disciple).
+They belong to me, and one is my Gurubhāi (brother-disciple).
 If they like, take them to Khetri where I will come soon.
 I am travelling now quietly.
 I will not even lecture much this year.
 I have no more faith in all this noise and humbug which brings no